 - Substance Abuse Counselors

-SLRPs require two years of service at minimum for loan repayment, with some offering extra amounts of repayment in exchange for additional years of work.
+SLRPs require two years of service at minimum for loan repayment.
+Additionally, some offer extra amounts of repayment in exchange for additional years of work.
 Some states may have longer service commitments, depending on your profession and on community needs.

 Some loan repayment programs are tax-free

 If you didn’t know, student loan forgiveness is taxable in many cases, such as with income-driven repayment plans.
-This means any amount forgiven is considered taxable income by the IRS – though some programs, like Public Service Loan Forgiveness (PSLF), aren’t taxed.
+Therefore, the IRS considers any forgiven amount as taxable income.
+However, some programs aren’t taxed, as is the case with Public Service Loan Forgiveness (PSLF).

 An added benefit of some student loan forgiveness programs for health professionals is that they’re tax-free — meaning you won’t have to prepare for a huge tax bill down the line.